tim-hardcastle/pipefish/README.md

 * [Pipefish: a high-level view](https://github.com/tim-hardcastle/pipefish/blob/main/docs/pipefish-a-high-level-view.md).
 This explains the goals and design principles of the language.
 * [Style guide](https://github.com/tim-hardcastle/pipefish/blob/main/docs/style-guide.md).
 This gives best practices for the style in which one should write Pipefish code.
 * [Functional core, imperative shell](https://github.com/tim-hardcastle/pipefish/blob/main/docs/functional-core-imperative-shell.md).
 A synopsis of the language paradigm.
+* [Pipefish and the lambda calculus](https://github.com/tim-hardcastle/pipefish/blob/main/docs/pipefish-and-the-lambda-calculs.md).
+A quick look at the fact that Pipefish is the lambda calculus with a ton of sugar poured on it.
+* [Architecture of Pipefish](https://github.com/tim-hardcastle/pipefish/blob/main/docs/the-whys-of-pipefish.md).
+This explains broadly how the initializer/compiler/VM work.
 * [The whys of Pipefish](https://github.com/tim-hardcastle/pipefish/blob/main/docs/the-whys-of-pipefish.md).
 This explains the reasoning behind some lower-level design choices which are sufficiently unusual as to need explanation.

 ## Our adorable mascot